workos/java-example-applications/java-audit-logs-example/README.md

 $ ./gradlew :java-audit-logs-example:run
 ```

 8. Navigate to http://localhost:7001.
-Enter the directory ID of the directory for which you wish to capture audit logs.
+Enter the directory ID of the organization for which you wish to capture audit logs.

 ## Audit Logs Setup with WorkOS